While today’s handguns are undoubtedly reliable, they need to clean and regularly maintained if you want to keep yours functioning correctly.

 The lubrication points are different from gun to gun.
 For the most part, semi-autos should have lubrication on any parts that rub against each other during action cycles.

-Revolvers require only a small amount of lubricant.
+Only a small amount of lubricant is recquired when cleaning revolvers.
 Single-action pistols require lubricant on the cylinder pin and ratchet, and double-action handguns require lubricant on the ejector rod, as well as the cylinder ratchet.

 Always make sure that you don’t use too much lubricate.
 Excess oil will attract gun fouling.
 Use cotton swabs to help you evenly apply lubricant to the key points on semi-automatics, using very small drops on the revolver’s correct points.
 Additionally, in order to protect the exterior of your gun, put a light coating of preservative.